FrancescaCapra/FrancescaCapra/README.md

 ## 🌐 Projects

 ### Quorum-based Total Order Broadcast
 This project implements a protocol for coordinating a group of replicas in a distributed system, ensuring fault tolerance through a quorum-based approach.
-The system manages update requests from external clients and guarantees that all replicas apply updates in the same order.
-Key features include coordinator election, crash detection, and sequential consistency for client interactions.
 -> **Repository**: [Distributed System Project](https://github.com/YourUsername/Distributed_System_Project)

 ## 👀 Current Interests